 Are you struggling with PTSD, anxiety or depression?

 I see so many people wish they can end their struggle with emotional pain and difficult relationships.
 They don’t get why they still feel so bad despite all of their hard work.
 This is devastating and confusing.
 Without another explanation, they end up blaming themselves for not feeling better.
 This adds insult to injury.

 Why do our problems take up so much head space that sometimes we have trouble seeing our way through?

 In today’s video, I answer this question.
-Researched from thousands of conversations, I’ve discovered some common barriers in the people who struggle to heal.
+Researched from thousands of conversations, I’ve discovered some common barriers in the people with pain and problems who struggle to heal.